Colours of Asia – Singapore to Bangkok

 On the morning of day 7 we take minivans northwards to the island of Penang.
 The original Chinese atmosphere of the island still exists today, making it a fascinating place to explore.
 In your free time you may want to take a bicycle rickshaw tour to meander through the streets of Georgetown, take a funicular railway to the top of Penang Hill, see the colourful bazaars of the night markets or visit some of the many Chinese temples.
 Food is also a treat in Penang with an impressive variety, from Chinese to Malay and Indian.
 Estimated travel time: Private vans from Cameron Highlands to Penang: 4 hours

 Our Ferry winds its way through the magnificent islands of the Archipelago arriving at the Thai port of Satun.
 From there we travel by bus and songthaew to Krabi Province on the beautiful west coast (approx. 3 hours).
 You will soon discover why Thailand is so famous for its unspoiled beaches.
 Our guesthouse is in Ao Nang, close to the beach and provides a perfect spot to mellow out and relax.
 Weather permitting, you can take a longtail boat out to some of the beautiful islands and snorkel the reefs that have made southern Thailand so famous.
 Your Chief Experience Officer (CEO) will fill you in on all the other interesting options - such as sea kayaking and rock climbing - that are available in the area.
 This is the perfect place to get active or simply chill out and relax!
-Approx travel time: Ferry Langkawi to Satun: 1.5 hours.
-Bus from Satun to Krabi: 3.5 hours.
+Approx travel time: Private Van Penang to Satun: 2.5-3 hours.
+Private Van from Satun to Krabi: 3.5 hours.
 On Day 12, the accommodation is an overnight sleeper train.
 Beds are dormitory style, with bunks on two layers along the side of the train carriage.
 There are curtains along each bunk for privacy.
 Your luggage will be accessible during the journey.
 The train has air-conditioning and clean bedding is provided for each bunk.
 There are both western style and asian style toilets at the end of each carriage.
 Food and drinks are served on the train but you can always bring your own food from the shops and restaurants in the train station.
 Approx travel time: Surat Thani to Bangkok: 13 hours.

 Arriving early this morning, we make our way to our hotel which is a brief 5 minute walk away.
 Today we enjoy a one-hour long tail boat tour of Bangkok's famous klongs, or canals.
 Our boat trip finishes at the Royal Temple of Wat Po.
 Our included guide will introduce you to Thai Buddhist culture and show you the famous reclining Buddha.
 When your guided tour ends there will still be time for some afternoon shopping, a visit to Grand Palace or a stroll through the backpacker area.